wesbarnett/thermint/README.md

 When running the integration calculation you must specify the energy files.
 In order to do this you must have set separate-dhdl-file as 'no' in your mdp files.
-The easiest way to specify the files is to do the following: If 'ener' is the common prefix of all of your energy files, do:
+If you had it set as 'yes' (the default), you're out of luck with that set of simulations (sorry).
+The easiest way to specify the files is to do the
+following: If 'ener' is the common prefix of all of your energy files, do:

     thermint -f ener*.edr